jaitosribhowmik14/text-to-cartoon-character-generator-frontend/README.md

-This was a collaborative college group project originally developed with id1509 (username of Teammate) who had committed this earlier.
+This was a collaborative college group project originally developed with MiniPiku (username of Teammate) who had committed this earlier.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).